mahdawi007/Health-Misinformation/README.md

 Heart Disease Misinformation Checker

-Notebooks for medical TEXT Classification with BERT and Flair, used in the article "Heart Disease Misinformation Checker".
+Notebooks for medical TEXT Classification with Flair, used in the article "Heart Disease Misinformation Checker".

 Workspace requirements
 Python 3.7+